ImmuneDynamics/ImmuneDynamics.github.io/spectre/getting-started.md

 <p> </p>

-Please note: the original functions and workflows for spatial analysis from **SpectreMAP** have now been directly incorporated in **Spectre v0.5.0**.
+Please note: the original functions and workflows for spatial analysis from **SpectreMAP** have now been directly incorporated in **Spectre v0.5.0** and above.

 <br />